 The work is presented in a “lecture” style fashion by a fully qualified and experienced expert in his or her field.
 There will be question and answer sessions throughout each lecture.

-Yes, there will be a full induction week during the week of 1st September where a number of tutorials, seminars and lectures will be given so that you are fully confident in how the system works before term starts on Monday 7th September.
+Yes, there will be a full induction prior to the programme start date where a number of tutorials, seminars and lectures will be given so that you are fully confident in how the system works before your first semester starts.

 You will receive regular weekly small group tutorial work (setup within your specific time zone, where possible).
 You will also be allocated a private one-on-one session with your tutor at least once a month.
 Regular email/chat contact is also encouraged.